Meet Our Equity Members

 Al & Linda

 Alan retired from Trent University after teaching physics for 37 years and doing research on solid surfaces, with about 60 peer-reviewed papers.
-Another passion was "peer-instruction" teaching which employs teacher-guided student-student interaction, much superior to lecturing for student performance.
+Another passion was “peer-instruction” teaching which employs teacher-guided student-student interaction, which research shows is much superior to lecturing for student performance.
 Al enjoys badminton, cross-country skiing, reading, and playing harmonica.

 Linda & Jay